Cornwall Wellbeing Hub

 - If I’m worried about a child… easy ways for everyone (staff / students / parents) to know how to support / signpost to the right people in school.

-- Mental Health Education in the Curriculum
+- Social and Emotional Learning in the Curriculum

 - Training for staff and students e.g.